 What we can do is offer you the best customer support and resources available in aiding you with your keyword research!
 And this gets us all really excited and stuff!

 Nothing changes over night.
 Please, for the love of mac and cheese, STOP CHANGING EVERYTHING AT ONCE AND THEN WONDERING WHERE YOU WENT WRONG.
 Seriously.
 Stop.
 It.
 Research your keywords, find those amazing specific and clear long tail keywoords, and then implement them slowly.
 There is absolutely no way you’ll know what’s working for you and what isn’t if you change everything!
 There will be zero way to track it.
 And it does take time to see results.

 Are we there yet?!

 Probably not.
 Look at this as a really long car ride.
 Don’t ask if you’re there yet unless it’s been about thirty days.
-That’s about how long it takes Etsy to register the changes you’ve made to your listings.
-Every time you change something, you’re basically back at ground zero with that listing and you’ve got to allow the time to pass for it to build up traction again.
+On average, that’s about how long it takes for the dust to settle on the changes you’ve made to your listings.
+Every time you change your keywords, you’re basically back at ground zero with those keywords and you’ve got to allow some time to pass for the listing to build up traction again.

 Your game plan